huan/tstest/README.md

 ## Features

+NOTICE: All the features listed below, is NOT YET IMPLENMENTED.

+TO DO:

 1. Detailed info on failing assert statements (no need to remember self.assert* names);
 1. Auto-discovery of test modules and functions;
 1. Modular fixtures for managing small or parametrized long-lived test resources;